List of awards and nominations received by Tupac Shakur: Rock & Roll Hall of Fame

-The Rock & Roll Hall of Fame is sometimes simply referred to as the Rock Hall, is a museum and hall of fame located in downtown Cleveland, Ohio, United States, on the shore of Lake Erie.
+The Rock & Roll Hall of Fame is a museum and hall of fame located in downtown Cleveland, Ohio, United States, on the shore of Lake Erie.
 The museum documents the history of rock music and the artists, producers, engineers, and other notable figures who have influenced its development.
-Shakur was selected as one of the inductees for the Rock & Roll Hall of Fame's Class of 2017 during his first year eligibility.
-He was officially inducted into the Rock & Roll Hall of Fame on April 7, 2017 making him the first solo rapper and the sixth hip hop artist to be inducted in the Hall of Fame 30 year history.
+Shakur was posthumously selected as one of the inductees for the Rock & Roll Hall of Fame's Class of 2017 during his first year of eligibility.
+He was inducted into the Rock & Roll Hall of Fame on April 7, 2017, making him the first solo rapper and the sixth hip hop artist to be inducted in the Hall of Fame's 30-year history.